-However, it remains a challenge to represent and predict riverine DOC effectively in the land biogeochemical module of Earth

-- 50 system models.
-System Models, which are the primary tools for studying carbon cycles in the context of climate change.
+However, it remains a challenge to represent and predict riverine DOC effectively in the land biogeochemical module of Earth System Models, which are the primary tools for studying carbon cycles in the context of climate change.
 A chief reason behind this long-standing challenge is the complexity of terrestrial and aquatic processes and their interactions governing SOC transformation to DOC and transport from soils to rivers.
 The relevant terrestrial processes include the conversion of solid SOC into soil DOC, the adsorption and desorption of DOC by surrounding soils, the transport of DOC from soils into headwater streams along with runoff, and the degradation of soil DOC during this transport.
-These processes are further influenced by numerous biotic factors, such as microbial, plant, and enzymatic activities, as well as abiotic factors, 55 including soil temperature, moisture, and pH (Davidson and Janssens, 2006; Kaiser and Kalbitz, 2012; Kalbitz et al., 2000; Sinsabaugh, 2010).
-The relevant aquatic processes include the transportation of riverine DOC from headwater streams, the interception of DOC fluxes by reservoirs and lakes, the degradation of riverine DOC during transport, and the consumption of DOC by aquatic biosystems.
-Furthermore, each process is controlled by several environmental factors, which often exhibit substantial spatial heterogeneity.
-Models attempt to represent these complexities through parameters associated with governing 60 equations.
+These processes are further influenced by numerous biotic factors, such as microbial, plant, and enzymatic activities, as well as abiotic factors, including soil temperature, moisture, and pH (Davidson and Janssens, 2006; Kaiser and Kalbitz, 2012; Kalbitz et al., 2000; Sinsabaugh, 2010).
+The relevant aquatic processes include the transportation of riverine DOC from headwater streams, the interception of DOC by aquatic

+60 heterogeneity.
+Models attempt to represent these complexities through parameters associated with governing equations.
 For instance, Tian et al. (2015a, b) incorporated the effects of runoff on DOC leaching with a coefficient that involves both surface and subsurface runoff.
-Surface and subsurface runoff are further affected by many environmental factors - such as climate, soil, vegetation, and topography (Li et al., 2014; Li and Sivapalan, 2014).
+Surface and subsurface runoff are further affected by many environmental factors such as climate, soil, vegetation, and topography (Li et al., 2014; Li and Sivapalan, 2014).